You do it. I do it. We all do it.

 When I was in eighth grade, I wanted to stand out from my peers.
 I begged my parents for pink hair, unusual clothes, paint-splattered shoes, and odd jewelry.
 (My parents put the kibosh on the pink hair!)
 I knew early on that my outer appearance influenced people’s opinion about me.
 My wardrobe made a statement about my personality, likes, preferences, and values.

 Back then isn’t much different than now.
 While clothes are no longer my method of expression, I still aspire to be different in my business and as a human being.
-My goal is to use content like clothes to make my brand identifiable and recognizable but different and interesting.
+Like my clothes, my custom content makes my brand identifiable and recognizable but different and interesting.

 At any given moment in time, you can look at my content to see what’s going on in my business and my life.
-Aren’t we all making a statement with our content choices?Use your content like a wardrobe to show off your uniqueness & personality!Click To Tweet
+Aren’t we all making a statement with our content choices?Use your content like a wardrobe to show off your uniqueness!Click To Tweet

 Whatever makes you different than your competition should and will show in your content.
 For me, it’s my directness, candid writing style, and bold, bright, happy colors.
 Even my name elicits conversations online and offline.